attdevsupport/ARO/README.md

 +  **AT&T ARO Data Collector support for iOS:**  The following issues can occur on the specified iPhone devices if they are disconnected from a Mac running OS X Mountain Lion 10.8 and OS X Mavericks 10.9 while a trace is being collected:
 	+  On the iPhone 5c, the ARO Data Analyzer may hang and display an empty pop-up, requiring the Analyzer to be closed.
 	+  On the iPhone 5 and iPhone 4s, the error message “No data Packet captured” may be displayed.
 The correct error message is “Device got disconnected”.

-+  **AT&T ARO Data Analyzer support for iOS:**  Traces collected from an iPhone connected to a Mac running OS X Mavericks 10.9 do not display network traffic when they are opened in the ARO Data Analyzer on a computer running a Windows OS.
-The trace will open correctly, but the packet data is captured in the pcapng format which is not yet supported by the AT&T ARO Analyzer on the Windows OS.
+	+  Traces collected from an iPhone connected to a Mac running OS X Mavericks 10.9 are not supported by the AT&T ARO Analyzer when it is running on a Windows OS.

 ##Documentation: